ballerina-platform/module-ballerina-websubhub/docs/spec/spec.md

 #### 2.3.1.
 Initialization

 Since the relationship of the `subscriber` and the `topic` is unique in the `hub`, `websubhub:HubClient` is designed to be initialized per `subscription` basis.
+Hence, `websubhub:HubClient` could be initialized by providing `websubhub:Subscription` and optional `websubhub:ClientConfiguration`.
 ```ballerina
 # Record to represent the subscription request body.
 #